Explore the world famous UNESCO World Heritage Coast...

 After dinner we’ll run through the plans for the next two days and talk a bit about the weather forecast and kit you’ll need, as well as walking plans.
 All this of course is done over our famous cheese-board.
 There is the option of two walks the next day, which amount to a longer or shorter exploration of the same area.

-After a sit-down breakfast at 8am and time to make packed lunches, we’ll embark on our walks.
+After breakfast and time to make packed lunches, we’ll embark on our walks.
 Your guides will be able to adjust the plans and pace to whatever the group wants to do.
 Some options are:

 The stretch of coastline to the east of Beer and Axmouth is known as the Undercliff, after several large landslips, the last of which was in the 19thcentury, that totally changed the shape of the cliffs.
 The area is now a national nature reserve, and is cloaked in a woodland that has been called the nearest thing to a tropical rainforest in the UK, due to its unique plants and humid environment.